 Each ball in the scatter plot schematically represents a location in the field.
 Its position in the plot identifies the P and K measurements at that location.
-The balls plotting in the shaded area of the diagram identify field locations that have both high P and high K. The upper-left partition identifies joint conditions geographic space.

-locations of high values in the P and K map lavers (bight green).
-Zero is assigned to locations that aren't high (light gray).
+The balls plotting in the shaded area of the diagram identify field locations that have both high P and high K. The upper-left partition identifies joint conditions and geographic space link to use.
+The shaded area in the histogram view identifies field phosphorous values that are unusually high-more than one standard deviation above the mean.
+This statistical cutoff is used to isolate locations of high concentrations as shown in the map on the right.
+The procedure is portion of the figure puts the data locations of high values in the P and K map layers (bight green).
+Zero is assigned to locations that aren't high (light grav).
 When the two binary maps (0/1) are multiplied, a zero on either map computes to zero.